-(This article was first published on 16 January 2017 and has been reposted from The Quint’s archives to mark the birth anniversary of MGR.)
+(This article was first published on 16 January 2017 and has been reposted from The Quint’s archives to mark the death anniversary of MGR.)

 Maruthur Gopala Ramachandran was a little boy when he lost his father Maradhur Gopala Menon in that far-off land of tea-plantations, a country he could not call his own.
 So his widowed mother Satyabhama brought her sons to India.
 But schooling and playtime were not 'affordable luxuries'.
 So he began acting in plays.